jspsych/jsPsych/docs/tutorials/rt-task.md

 ## Part 1: Creating a blank experiment

-Start by downloading jsPsych and setting up a folder to contain your experiment files.
-If you are unsure how to do this, follow steps 1-5 in the [Hello World tutorial](hello-world.md).
-At the end of step 5 in the Hello World tutorial, you should have an experiment page that looks like this:
+Start by setting up a new HTML file with jsPsych, the html-keyboard-response plugin, and the jspsych.css file loaded.
+If you are unsure how to do this, follow the [Hello World tutorial](hello-world.md).
+You should have an HTML document that looks like this:

+!!! info
+    This tutorial assumes that you are using the [CDN-based method of loading jsPsych](/tutorials/hello-world/#option-1-using-cdn-hosted-scripts).
+    If you are using another method then everything is the same except for how jsPsych is loaded.

 ```html
 <!DOCTYPE html>